Lower drug costs without price controls.

 But wait.
 Wouldn’t the government be forcing a private producer to help his own competitors?
 Yes, but only to the limited extent necessary to enforce the temporary nature of the patent, in individual cases, in order to promote public health and safety.

 Remember, the alternative is to let private patent monopolies basically set their own price.
-To take just one real-world example, in 2015 Turing, which refused to sell samples of its drug Daraprim to would-be competitors, hiked the drug’s sticker price by 5,000 percent, from $14 a pill to $750.
+To take just one real-world example, in 2015 the Turing pharmaceutical company monopolized the distribution chain of its off-patent AIDS drug Daraprim, for which there were no generic alternatives, and then exploited that effective monopoly to hike the drug’s sticker price by 5,000 percent, from $14 a pill to $750.

 Between these two extremes lies an elegant, bipartisan, and broadly popular solution: the CREATES Act, which would reduce drug prices without harming anyone.